Kūdō: Kudo, the new direction and present

 From the mid-1990s, Daidojuku would move away from media-centric promotion and return to the original course of developing the "safe yet practical" style that Daido Juku had been aiming for since its establishment.

 In 2001, Takashi Azuma, founder and president of daidojuku, held an official press conference where he announced that the style promoted by daidojuku will be now referred to as Kudo, becoming its own budō martial art.
 The relationship between the Daido Juku school and kudo is similar to that between the kodokan school and judo.
 In the same year, Daidojuku launched the first world championship competition to great success, launching Kudo to the international stage.

-Based on the philosophy of budō, Kudo is extended worldwide and all its instructors and leaders are certified and registered under the Kudo International Federation, also known as K.I.F.
-It is a unique fighting organization in terms of aiming for activities as a social and physical education organization, such as with the support of the Japanese Ministry of Education, Culture, Sports, Science and Technology.
+Managed under the principles of budō, Kudo is governed globally by the Kudo International Federation (K.I.F.), which oversees the certification and registration of its instructors.
+The organization is recognized by the Japanese Ministry of Education, Culture, Sports, Science and Technology as a social and physical education entity.

 On April 3, 2021, Azuma died due to stomach cancer, leaving the position of president of Daido Juku to Kenichi Osada.